-Daniel Barber (if that’s even his real name) wants you to believe China Cash Clone is the answer to your online money-making worries but is it real or just a scam?
+Daniel Barber (if that's his real name) says China Cash Clone is the answer to your online money-making worries but is it real or just a scam?
 That's what this China Cash Clone review is all about.

 He claims it will show you how to make $912,135 in the space of 9 months thanks to a “glitch on the internet”, but is this a scam or can you believe it?

 You're told this has nothing to do with cryptocurrencies or pyramid schemes and making money with this system is so incredibly easy anyone can do it.

 You don't need any experience or qualifications to make this work, just a laptop, an internet connection and a desire to succeed.

 Sound too good to be true?
 You'd be absolutely right.

 I’m not in partnership with Daniel Barber or China Cash Clone in any way.

 I’m only reviewing this program to help you steer clear of the get-rich-quick scams that never work and find real training that does.

 About: China Cash Clone is a short course on how to dropship with AliExpress.

 Price: $9 plus $147, $197 and $997 upsells (pricing info).